 A horrible murder has taken place in the sleepy little town of Liberty.
 Bill Robbins, a wealthy man known for his wild womanizing ways is the victim and, list of possible suspects keeps growing.
 As J.B.
 Harold you must figure out the who, what, where and why of the case.

 To solve the mystery you will need to travel to various locations, interview people and search for clues.
 The game is laid out over a grid map that displays various locations, though other than that, the game is mainly presented in the form of still photos.
+The plot involves thousands of possible branches.

 PC DOS version